jannic/rp2040-boot2-rs/README.md

 # Raspberry Pi RP2040 Second-Stage Bootloader

 This is a second stage bootloader for the Raspberry Pi RP2040 SoC.
-Currently only the W25Q080 flash chip (as used on the Pico) is supported.

 You can use this crate to include a second-stage bootloader in your application.
 Simply ensure that your linker script puts the array exported by this crate at the start of your flash image (0x000 to 0x100).